 Hudson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hudson is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Hudson who work in office and administrative support (14.17%), sales jobs (12.84%), and management occupations (10.80%).

 Also of interest is that Hudson has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Hudson is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Hudson really has some of the features that families look for when choosing a good community to raise children.
 Is Hudson perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The education level of Hudson citizens is very high relative to the national average among all cities (21.84%): 35.45% of adults in Hudson have a bachelor's degree or even advanced degree.
+The population of Hudson is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.74% of adults in Hudson have a bachelor's degree or even advanced degree.

 The people who call Hudson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hudson residents report their race to be White, followed by Asian.
-Important ancestries of people in Hudson include French , English, French Canadian, and Italian.
+Important ancestries of people in Hudson include Irish, French, English, French Canadian, and Italian.

 The most common language spoken in Hudson is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Polish and French.